Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 An ICMP request sent by a host to determine if a second host is accessible.

 Private Internet eXchange.
-The Cisco PIX 500 series adaptive security appliances ranged from compact, plug-and-play desktop models for small/home offices to carrier-class gigabit models for the most demanding enterprise and service provider environments.
-Cisco PIX adaptive security appliances provided robust, enterprise-class integrated network security services to create a strong multilayered defense for fast changing network environments.
+The Cisco PIX 500 series ASAs ranged from compact, plug-and-play desktop models for small/home offices to carrier-class gigabit models for the most demanding enterprise and service provider environments.
+Cisco PIX ASAs provided robust, enterprise-class integrated network security services to create a strong multilayered defense for fast changing network environments.
 The PIX has been replaced by the Cisco ASA 5500 series.

 A standard for the transfer of PKI-related data, such as private keys, certificates, and other data.
 Devices supporting this standard let administrators maintain a single set of personal identity information.